chaitjo/auto-mate-for-tinder/README.md

 * <a href="https://github.com/ckjoshi9">Chaitanya Joshi</a>

 # Disclaimer
 No!
-We do not personally endorse casual sex.
+We do not personally endorse using Tinder to hookup.